morganeTC/M1CourseENSPatternMatching/hands-on/Exercice3.md

 3. In the **Pattern matching** menu, select **matrix-scan (quick)**
 4. Fill the **sequences** by providing the [upstream sequence (5500bp) of the eve gene](/files/2_eve_upstream_fasta.txt) (download on your computer first)
 5. The **Matrix** section allows specifying the transcription factor-binding motif(s).
-For the even-skipped study case, the [file in in Transfac format](/files/3_oreganno_eve_12_matrices.txt).
+For the even-skipped study case, the [matrix file is in Transfac format](/files/3_oreganno_eve_12_matrices.txt).
 Copy/paste the file with the 12 matrices in the Matrix box.
 In the menu Matrix format, **select 'transfac**'.
 6. The next section of the form provides several options for specifying the **background model** (the statistical model for the sequences that do not correspond to instances of the motif).
 The choice of the background model crucially affects the results.
 For first analysis, select **Markov chain order 0**.
 7. Check the option **organism-specific**, and select _Drosophila melanogaster_ and **upstream-noorf**.
 8. The section **Scanning options** determines the scanning mode and the parameters to return.
 The selector **Origin** specifies whether the origin for reporting coordinates should be the end or the start of the sequences.
 By default, the **end** is considered as the origin, so that the hits are reported with negative coordinates for upstream sequences.